 At the hotel

-Beach, spa, gym, kids’ club, bikes to borrow, free WiFi.
-In rooms: Nespresso machine, tea-making kit, minibar, beach bag and sunhat, air-conditioning and free bottled water.
+Beach, spa, gym, bikes to borrow, free WiFi.
+In rooms: Nespresso machine, minibar, beach bag and sunhat, air-conditioning.
 Guests staying in the Honeymoon Suite and above will get a free yoga class and some suites come with free gym entry too.

 Our favourite rooms